Quantifying the Optimization and Generalization Advantages of Graph Neural Networks Over Multilayer Perceptrons: Proof Roadmap

-Lemma~\ref{lemma:signal_proof_sketch} presents two primary outcomes related to feature learning.
-Firstly, throughout this training phase, it ensures that the coefficients of noise vectors, denoted as $\rho_{j,r,i}^{(t)}$, retain a significantly small value while coefficients of feature vector, denoted as $\gamma_{j,r}^{(t)}$ can achieve large value.
-Furthermore, it offers an optimization-oriented outcome, indicating that the optimal iterate within the interval $[T_1,T]$.
-In this process, graph convolution and gradient descent will continue to maintain the speed gap between signal learning and noise memory, and when the time is large enough, the training loss will tend to receive an arbitrarily small value.
+Lemma~\ref{lemma:signal_proof_sketch} presents two primary outcomes: (1) Throughout this training phase, it ensures that the noise memorization coefficients remain significantly small, while the coefficients of the signal learning reach large values.
+(2) It guarantees convergence for the GNN, showing that the training loss can be reduced to an arbitrarily small value.